“How was school today?”

 Let’s revisit our example from before: “Should everyone give money to charity?”.

-Here are some “talking points” you could say to stoke the conversational flames.
-Thanks to Lyn Dawes for sending us some of these!
+Here are some things you could say to stoke the conversational flames.

 Praise, praise, praise.